jayraj2498/PowerBI_IPL_Analysis_Project/readme.md

 ## This project demonstrates the creation of a comprehensive IPL dashboard using Power BI.
 It covers data extraction from a SQL database, data processing and DAX queries, dashboard design, and sharing insights.
-The project aims to provide real-time insights into credit card operations, enabling stakeholders to monitor and analyze performance efficiently.
+The project aims to provide real-time insights into  operations, enabling  to monitor and analyze performance efficiently.

 - Devlope Comprehensive credit card weekly dashborad provides real time weekly insight  insights
 - insight into key performance matrix and trend
-- Enable to stasck honder to moniter and analyze credit card operation effectively
+- Enable to stasck honder to moniter and analyze operation effectively

 ## 1. Project objective